engie-group/shaystack/docs/index.md

 On the server side, it also implements [Haystack Rest API](https://www.project-haystack.org/doc/Rest), useful to serve Haystack data you host.

-- We implemented two serving options See [API Server](.:#server-side-haystack-api-server)
+- We implemented different serving options See [API Server](.:#server-side-haystack-api-server)
     - Each offering two API endpoints:
         - Classical REST Haystack API
         - GraphQL API
 - We introduced and implemented the *Provider* concept, which handles various options in terms on haystack data
   location:
     - Local or remote file system (including AWS S3)
-    - Local or remote relational database, with optional AWS Time Stream use for Time Series
+    - Local or remote relational database
+    - Can be extends with optional AWS Time Stream use for Time Series
     - Other custom data location can be handled by extending `shaystack.providers.HaystackInterface`